-27 Section 31 (Decision about application for renewal)
+24 Section 31 (Decision about application for renewal)

-136 Certain licences not to include timber pests after determining day

-(1) This section applies to a licence under section 133(1) that is not a restricted licence if, on the determining day, the pest management technician who holds the licence does not have a timber pests qualification.

-(2) Starting on the determining day, the licence is taken not to authorise the carrying out of a pest control activity for timber pests.

-(3) The technician must return the technician's licence to the chief executive within 7 days after the determining day unless the technician has a reasonable excuse.
+- (c) immediately before the determining day, the pest management technician does not have a timber pests qualification. - (2) Starting on the determining day, the renewed licence is taken not to authorise the carrying out of a pest control activity for timber pests. - (3) Subject to subsection (4), the pest management technician must return the technician's renewed licence to the chief executive within 7 days after the determining day, unless the technician has a reasonable excuse.

-(4) After the chief executive receives the licence, the chief executive must, as soon as practicable, issue a new licence to the technician.
+- (4) Subsection (3) does not apply if the renewed licence states that the pest control activity that may be carried out under the the licence does not include a pest control activity for timber pests after 20 September 2005. - (5) After the chief executive receives the renewed licence, the chief executive must as soon as practicable, issue a new licence to the pest management technician. - (6) In this section-

+relevant period means the period commencing on the commencement day and ending immediately before the determining day.